matthewdeancooper/lightning_proto/README.md

   The image file `test_dataset/<patient>/img/<array>.npy` matches with a mask `test_dataset/<patient>/mask/<array>.npy`.

-* Inference pipeline assumes data is a directory path to a DICOM imaging series.
+* The inference pipeline assumes the data is a path to a directory containing a DICOM imaging series.
 Each image in a series will be converted to a array for inference.

 ## Setup